-A surprising number of those interviewed from both parties said they preferred a nonpartisan agency.
+A surprising number of those interviewed from both parties said they preferred a non-partisan agency.
 For example, one legislator said, "I can get all the information I need from my party."
 Survey respondents also indicated a high degree of support for nonpartisan staff assistance.
-Asked to agree or disagree with the statement, "Nonpartisan staff members are more valuable to me than partisan staff," 33% strongly agreed, 49.1% agreed, 15.8% disagreed, and only 1.8% strongly disagreed.
+Asked to agree or disagree with the statement, "Nonpartisan staff are more valuable to me than partisan staff," 33% strongly agreed, 49.1% agreed, 15.8% disagreed, and only 1.8 percent strongly disagreed.

-A recent study of Nonpartisan Research Organizations (NPROs) in state legislatures nationwide had similar results.
-(Unless otherwise noted, the information in this section is from Hird, 2005.
-See Selected References.)
-When this same survey asked legislators to indicate the importance of various information sources in helping them understand and reach policy decisions. constituents came in first followed by nonpartisan legislative staff or research organizations.
+A recent study of Non-Partisan Research Organizations (NPROs) in state legislatures nationwide had similar results.
+(Unless otherwise noted, the information in this section is from Hird.
+See Selected References).
+When this same survey asked legislators to indicate the importance of various information sources in helping them understand and reach policy decisions, constituents came in first followed by nonpartisan legislative staff or research organizations.
 The author of the study summarized much of the findings in this way:

-Some had questioned whether and how NPROs could survive, much less prosper, in the highly politicized environments where legislatures thrive...As is now apparent, the wide proliferation of NPROs in states-and the perception by their clients that they are truly nonpartisan-suggests that neutral policy analysis is thriving in the states...at least to some extent....
-[I]t does suggest that nonpartisan information and analysis are valued in small states and large, in professional and citizen legislatures, and in states wealthy and poor.
+Some had questioned whether and how NPROs could survive, much less prosper, in the highly politicized environments where legislatures thrive...As is now apparent, the wide proliferation of NPROs in states-and the perception by their clients that they are truly nonpartisan-suggests that neutral policy analysis is thriving in the states ...at least to some extent.... it does suggest that non-partisan information and analysis are valued in small states and large, in professional and citizen legislatures, and in states wealthy and poor.
 (Hird, 2005, pp. 205-206)

-In highly politicized legislative environments, these NPROs tended to focus on producing descriptive pro and con information and doing it quickly, rather than producing indepth long-term focused research.
-LWVAL interviews suggest that Alabama legislators would like both types of research support, but tend to place emphasis on the former more than the latter.
+In highly politicized legislative environments, these NPROs tended to focus on producing descriptive pro and con information and doing it quickly, rather than producing in-depth long-term focused research.
+LWVAL interviews suggest that Alabama legislators would like both types of research support, but tend to place emphasis on the former more than the later.

-The attitudes described in Hird's nationwide study and the attitudes collected in the study of the Alabama Legislature by the League of Women Voters depict a different situation from that of large party states, described by Alan Rosenthal in The Decline of Representative Democracy (1992).
-He laments that in states like Illinois, Pennsylvania, Michigan, and New Jersey, the legislatures have hired research staff to support their partisan causes, taking resources and influence away from committee research.
+The attitudes described in Hird's nationwide study and our Alabama study run counter to the situation described by Alan Rosenthal in The Decline of Representative Democracy (1992).
+He laments that in large party states like Illinois, Pennsylvania, Michigan and New Jersey, the legislatures have hired research staff to support their partisan cause, taking resources and influence away from committee research.
 In California, the standing committees with expertise had become so politicized that policy experts have been replaced by "political hired guns whose only job is to get their bosses elected."
-(Rosenthal, 1995, p.123)
+(Rosenthal,1995, p.123)

 A few legislators and informed observers interviewed believe that it is impossible now to build a nonpartisan research agency in Alabama because of two-party competition.
 They point out that the Legislative Fiscal Office was established in 1975 and built its high level of trust and reputation for nonpartisan support while Alabama was a one-party state.
-Nevertheless, interviews and the survey establish that a need exists.